nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka Customs to pilot pre-arrival processing of cargo from May
+### Sri Lanka to pilot pre-arrival processing of import shipments from May

 *2024-04-10 17:40:00* · [`economynextcom`](https://economynext.com/sri-lanka-customs-to-pilot-pre-arrival-processing-of-cargo-from-may-158237/) · `en`